learningequality/kolibri-docs/docs/manage/_content.rst

 #.
 Click **Confirm** to unlock channel, or **Cancel** to exit.
 #.
 Proceed to select and import channel topics and resources as for the public channels.

-   Unlisted or private channels in the list are indicated with the |lock-open| icon.
+   Unlisted or private channels in the list are indicated with the |unlisted-channel| icon.
 #.
 To add more learning resources from a channel that you previously imported content from, click **Actions**, select **Import more**, and repeat the selecting procedure from step 3.